I’m pretty excited to share my duathlon experience, which I’ve been referring to in my head as “2Chainz,” you’ll see why soon.

 Check ’em out:

 I spent most of Saturday horizontal on the couch nursing a cold.
 Sunday morning, amped on Mucinex, I took my bike (and Matthew) to Central Park to ride two loops of the park for the first time ever.
-The maximum I’d ever conquered in the park before is one loop.

 It’s a strange activity for someone who spent most of the weekend trying to take it easy.
 But I’m training for something.
 What?
 Yup!
 I haven’t mentioned it here because I’m a little intimidated by it.